mafradb/academic-kickstart/content/home/accomplishments.md

   date_start = "2019-05-01"
   date_end = "2020-04-30"
   description = """
-  For more details on the Eyes High Strategy of the University of Calgary, click [here](https://www.ucalgary.ca/eyeshigh) Receiwed in the following years:
+  For more details on the Eyes High Strategy of the University of Calgary, click [here](https://www.ucalgary.ca/eyeshigh) .

+  Received in the following years:

   * 2019
   * 2017